Pigbythesea/Mouse_V1-Modelling-CNSLAB/README.md

 ```
 the above command will create an environment with the correct versions.

 NESTML is used to install the dendritic integration model ```iaf_cond_exp_dend.nestml```.
-To install the model, first follow the directions [here](https://nestml.readthedocs.io/en/latest/installation.html) to configure settings.
-In particular, you may need to adjust the ```~/anaconda/env/nest/bin/nest-config``` file with the correct compiler directories.
+To install the model, first (if applicable) follow the directions [here](https://nestml.readthedocs.io/en/latest/installation.html) to configure settings.
+In particular, you may need to adjust the ```~/anaconda/env/nest/bin/nest-config``` file with the correct compiler path if you are using a conda environment.
 Then, use the commands
 ```
 cd code/custom_model
 python install_dendritic.py